 - I don’t think any novelist should be concerned with literature…literature should be left to essayists.

-- The second draft is on yellow paper, that’s when I work on characterizations.
+- When I write I do five drafts.
+The first is on inexpensive white paper.
+I don’t try for style, I just spill it all out.
+The second draft is on yellow paper, that’s when I work on characterisations.
 The third is pink, I work on story motivations.
 Then blue, that’s where I cut, cut, cut.

 - I wanted to write it long before I wrote Every Night, Josephine!
 I’d been thinking about it a long time.

 - Love shouldn’t make a beggar of one.
 I wouldn’t want love if I had to beg for it, to barter or qualify it.
 And I should despise it if anyone ever begged for my love.
 Love is something that must be given — it can’t be bought with words or pity, or even reason.